amleshkashyap/moreRailsEtc/ds_algo/impls/data_structures/advanced/README.md

   * B-Tree is defined via its degree t -
     - No node can have more than 2t-1 keys - hence, it can have a maximum of 2t children [every key can be thought of as a normal tree node, with a shared left and right child - except for the first and last node who don't share their left and right child respectively].
-    - No node, except root, can have less than t-1 keys - hence, it will have at least t children.
+    - No node, except root, can have less than t-1 keys.
     - Nodes and their children are arranged in a manner that satisfies the BST properties.

   * A B-Tree with degree 1 is not valid as it is allowed to have 0 keys, but must have 1 child - hence, search (and thus, other operations